Nix-wie-weg/ga_events/README.md

 A rack middleware is automatically inserted into the stack.
 It transports the event data to the client.
 Normal requests get a DIV injected, Ajax requests get a data-pounded custom HTTP header appended.
-In case of redirects the data survives inside Rails' flash.
+In case of redirects the data survives inside of rack a rack session.
-The asset pipeline-ready CoffeeScript extracts this data on the client-side and pushes it to Google Analytics via ga.js or Google Tag Manager.
+The asset pipeline-ready CoffeeScript extracts this data on the client-side and pushes it to Google Analytics via gtag.js or Google Tag Manager.

 ## Dependencies

-* Ruby >= 2.3
+* Ruby >= 3.2
 * Rails 4.2 onwards
 * jQuery